jsmaskeen/CS330-Assignments/docs/assignment_3.md

 We make sure to not evict any important pages for processes, for example the page where the code segment is stored.

-For demonstration purposes, we let any given process allocate atmost `20k` pages.
+For demonstration purposes, we let any given process can have atmost `20k` pages in memory at a given time.

 We also add a two new flags to the page table entry:
 * EVICTABLE (PTE_E) : Indicates that this page is non important and can be evicted to allocate another page